sillycross/efficient-mlp/README.md

 [pdf here](https://github.com/sillycross/efficient-mlp/blob/master/main.pdf)

-In this report, we demostrated that by leveraging memory level parallelism, one can design data structures that achieve the performance not considered possible before, typically a few times faster than the current state-of-the-arts.
+In this report, we demostrated that by leveraging memory level parallelism, one can design data structures that is up to 4x faster than the current state-of-the-art.

 We present two novel "MLP-grounded" data structures:
 * A lock-free skiplist iterator